 Rev 21:1 – Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was no more sea.

-Again, in light of what the Scriptures say, is it wise to say that YAHUSHA in Matthew 5:17 is suggesting that The LAW of YAH is NOT relevant any longer?
+Again, in light of what the Scriptures say, is it wise to say that YAHSHUA in Matthew 5:17 is suggesting that The LAW of YAH is NOT relevant any longer?

 You decide.
-I pray that you make your decision based on what the Scriptures are saying instead of what man is saying…
+I pray that you make your decision based on what the Scriptures are saying instead of what lawless men are saying…